cordwella/cordwella.github.io/index.md

 [Athena++ with Planet-Disc interactions](https://github.com/cordwella/athena-disk-planet) (WORK IN PROGRESS): A fork of Athena++ with problem files for planet-disc interactions, example athinput files as used in Cordwell, Ziampras, Brown and Rafikov (2025, in prep) and complimation commands for the University of Cambridge HPC systems.

 [Vortensity Driven Evolution of Protoplanetary Discs](https://github.com/cordwella/vortensity_evolution):
 This is an implementation of the semi-analytical angular momentum deposition model from Cimerman and Rafikov (2021) and its related surface density reconstruction algorithm from Cimerman and Rafikov (2023).
 It models the initial evolution of a disc with an injected sub-thermal mass protoplanet.
-The vortensity solver can solve for surface densities with an arbitary perscribed vortensity in a barotropic disc.
+The vortensity solver can solve for surface densities with an arbitary prescribed vortensity in a barotropic disc.
 It also includes implementations of the surface density evolution solutions from Cordwell and Rafikov (2024).